7:00 P.M. (The Pitt season 1): Plot

 A SWAT team arrives at The Pitt, raising concerns among the staff that the shooter might try to get to the hospital.
 On the rooftop, Whitaker (Gerran Howell) and Javadi (Shabana Azeez) welcome a helicopter, which provides them with a resupply of blood.
-Robby (Noah Wyle) and Abbott (Shawn Hatosy) work together to operate on an injured police officer, managing to save him.
+Robby (Noah Wyle) and Abbot (Shawn Hatosy) work together to operate on an injured police officer using Abbot's home cricothyrotomy kit, managing to save him.

-While caring for a circus clown, Whitaker uses an IO on him and is reprimanded by King (Taylor Dearden), as this should only be done when the patient is unresponsive.
+While caring for a circus clown, Whitaker uses an IO on him while he is conscious, and is reprimanded by Mel (Taylor Dearden), as this should only be done when the patient is unresponsive.
 Later, one of his other patients, Mr. Grayson, suffers a delayed head bleed.
-To save Grayson, Mohan (Supriya Ganesh) uses an IO drill to stop the bleeding.
+To save Grayson, Mohan (Supriya Ganesh) uses an IO drill to reduce intracranial pressure.
 Langdon (Patrick Ball) tends to a jewelry-shop owner who tries to reach for a gun in his ankle before falling unconscious.
 The authorities check on the owner's background, but conclude he is not the shooter.
-To save another patient, Langdon tries a supraclavicular subclavian, surprising Mohan, who also uses an IO to relieve the intracranial pressure of one of her own patients.
-After her ankle monitor goes off, McKay (Fiona Dourif) drills it in order to properly focus.
-During this, Kiara (Krystel V. McNeil) and Lupe (Tracy Vilar) are assigned to photograph the dead patients in order to contact their families and inform them about their deaths.
-King notices one of her patients wandering around vacantly and notes the significant trauma they have all been exposed to.
+To save another patient, Langdon tries a supraclavicular subclavian, surprising Mohan.
+After her ankle monitor goes off, McKay (Fiona Dourif) disables it with a drill in order to properly focus.
+Meanwhile, Kiara (Krystel V. McNeil) and Lupe (Tracy Vilar) are assigned to photograph the dead patients in order to contact their families and inform them about their deaths.

-Outside the hospital, Robby finds Jake, who arrived in a car with his girlfriend Leah.
+Outside the hospital, Robby finds Jake (Taj Speights), who arrived in a car with his girlfriend Leah.
 Jake is injured in the leg, while Leah is unconscious after receiving a gunshot to the heart.
 Robby tends to Leah, while Donnie (Brandon Mendez Homer) tends to Jake.
-Despite Robby's efforts, Abbott notes that she lost too much blood and warns that he cannot waste using more units of blood on her, but Robby still continues against the advice of his colleagues.
+Abbot notes that Leah has lost too much blood and warns that he cannot waste using more units of blood on her, but Robby still continues trying to save her.
 David (Jackson Kelly) returns to the hospital to see his mother Theresa (Joanna Going) and is astonished to find her in a police cruiser.
 He tries to flee but is tackled by a police officer and immediately placed under suspicion of being the shooter, though he protests his innocence.

-To save a patient named Carmen, Santos uses a REBOA, despite protests.
-Abbott scolds her for doing it herself, although he praises her for saving Carmen's life.
+To save a patient named Carmen, Santos performs a REBOA, despite protests.
+Abbot scolds her for doing it herself, but praises her for saving Carmen's life.
 After failing to come up with alternatives, Robby reluctantly pronounces Leah dead at 7:47.
 Robby then privately talks with Jake to explain her death, devastating him.
 Robby hesitantly allows Jake to view Leah's corpse, with Jake blaming Robby for not doing enough and questioning how he was unable to save her.
 Remembering the death of Dr. Adamson, Robby experiences a breakdown as he reminisces over the patients he has lost that day.
 He escorts Jake out of the room, then cries alone.